CAWaterBoardDataCenter/SafeToSwim/src/faq.md

 3. **Weather dependencies:** Precipitation and runoff can significantly impact water quality.
 Heavy rains can lead to increased levels of contaminants reaching bodies of water, while dry conditions may result in lower water levels.
 Users should consider recent weather conditions when interpreting water quality data.
 In particular, avoid water contact for at least 48 hours after significant rainfall events, as runoff can carry pollutants into recreational waters.
 Water quality can change rapidly, and this dashboard may not reflect the most current conditions.

 4. **No connection to real-time closures:** This dashboard does not provide real-time information about water closures or advisories.
 Users should consult local health departments or agencies for the latest information on water safety and any active closures, which are typically posted physically at the waterbody or on the agency's website.
 These closures may be based on additional factors not represented in this dashboard, such as sewage spills or other pollution events.

+5. **Human error:** Data collection and processing are subject to occasional human error, which can affect the accuracy of the information presented.
+Users should be aware of this potential limitation.

 ## Contact Information